jitsi/jitsi-meet-spot/spot-client/docs/glossary.md

 ### Prosody
 An XMPP server implementation.
 Used as the communiction hub between Spot-TVs and Spot-Remotes.

-### Quiet
-A library for ultrasound transmitting and decoding.
-The main library is lib-quiet, written in C, but the maintainer provides iOS, Android, and JS libraries to use lib-quiet.
-See Ultrasound.

 ### RCS, Remote Control Service
 The objects which encapsulates setting up a connection between a Spot-Remote and a Spot-TV and encapsulates how they communicate with each other.
 Spot-TV and Spot-Remote have their own versions of the service, with Spot-Remote having more functionality around sending commands whereas Spot-TV has more functionality around processing commands and sending status updates.